How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 • Operating Times: Typically runs June through early November (for the summer/fall season).
 The hours usually range between roughly 8:30 AM to 5 PM, but make sure to double-check the times on their website based on the season.

-• Pro Tip: Get there early in the morning for fewer crowds (catch the first gondola of the day), or ride up the gondola late in the afternoon to catch evening golden hour (and then hike back down / stay overnight in a rifugio).
+• Pro Tip: Get there early in the morning for fewer crowds (catch the first gondola of the day), or ride up the gondola late in the afternoon to catch evening golden hour (with the option to hike all the way back down, if you stay past the gondola closing time for sunset).

-For couples who love hiking, starting your day with a scenic trek to the summit can add an extra layer of adventure to your elopement.
-From Val Gardena, you'll find several trails that wind their way up to Seceda, offering epic views along the way.
+For couples who love hiking, starting your day with a scenic trek to the summit can both add that extra layer of adventure to your elopement, and help you avoid the crowds of the main gondola from Ortisei.

 3. Helicopter Elopement in the Dolomites

 One of the biggest perks to opting for a helicopter landing on Seceda is the ability to visit the Seceda Ridgeline before/after the gondola open hours.
-A sunrise or sunset ceremony on Seceda with absolutely no other visitors around?
-Yes, please!
+That means zero people.
+Just you, your favorite person, and the mountains.
+How epic is that?

 Price: Ranges depending on the route and services, but starting around €2,000.